CalCOFI/rCRUX/README.md

 The following example shows a simple RCRUX pipeline from start to finish.
 Note that this example will require internet access and considerable database storage, run time (mainly for blastn), and system resources to execute.

 **get_blast_seeds**
+Searching all vertebrates (taxid: "7742") and jawed vertebrates (taxid: "7776")
 ```
 blast_seeds_parent <- "/my/rCRUX_output_directory"
 metabarcode <- "12S_V5F1"